aabdurrouf/piXedfit/docs/source/manage_filters.rst

 Managing filters
 ================

-Before proceeding any analysis with **piXedfit**, we should make sure that our photometric filters (i.e., the transmission functions) are recognized by **piXedfit**.
-For this, **piXedfit** provides various functions that can be used by user for managing the library of filters within the **piXedfit** system.
-Below, we will demonstrate how to do it.
+Before proceeding any analysis with **piXedfit**, we should make sure that our photometric filters (i.e., the transmission curves) are recognized by **piXedfit**.
+For this, **piXedfit** provides functions for managing the library of filters within the **piXedfit** system.
+Below, we will demonstrate how to manage the filters library.
+For more information about the functions, please look at the API reference `here <https://pixedfit.readthedocs.io/en/latest/utils.html>`_.

 See available filters
 ---------------------
-To see a list of filters that are already available in **piXedfit**, we can use the following function.
+To see a list of filters that already available in **piXedfit**, we can use :func:`list_filters` function.

 	.. code-block:: python